SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 tuple or a function.
 To deal with this general case, Yices provides functions to access values as nodes in a DAG.
-To obtain the value of a term *t*, the first step is to get the value as a node reference by calling function :c:func:`yices_get_value`.
-Then one can explore the DAG rooted at this node.
+To obtain the value of a term *t*, the first step is to get the value as a node reference by calling function :c:func:`yices_get_value`, then the value can be constructed by exploring the sub-DAG rooted at this node.

 Within a model, each node has a unique identifier (which is an integer) and a tag that specifies the node type.
 All DAG-exploration